jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-container-support.md

 Containerization is an approach to software distribution in which an application or service, including its dependencies & configuration, is packaged together as a container image.
 With little or no modification, a container image can be deployed on a container host.
 Containers are isolated from each other and the underlying operating system, with a smaller footprint than a virtual machine.
 Containers can be instantiated from container images for short-term tasks, and removed when no longer needed.

-Cognitive Services resources are available on [Microsoft Azure](https://azure.microsoft.com).
+Cognitive Research Technologies resources are available on [Microsoft Azure](https://azure.microsoft.com).
 Sign into the [Azure portal](https://portal.azure.com/) to create and explore Azure resources for these services.

 ## Features and benefits

 - **Immutable infrastructure**: Enable DevOps teams' to leverage a consistent and reliable set of known system parameters, while being able to adapt to change.
 Containers provide the flexibility to pivot within a predictable ecosystem and avoid configuration drift.
-- **Control over data**: Allow customers to choose where these Cognitive Services process their data.
-This is essential for customers that cannot send data to the cloud but need access to Cognitive Services technology.
+- **Control over data**: Allow customers to choose where these Cognitive Research Technologies process their data.
+This is essential for customers that cannot send data to the cloud but need access to Cognitive Research Technologies technology.
 Support consistency in hybrid environments – across data, management, identity, and security.
 - **Control over model updates**: Provide customers flexibility in versioning and updating of models deployed in their solutions.
 - **Portable architecture**: Enable the creation of a portable application architecture that can be deployed on Azure, on-premises and the edge.
 Containers can be deployed directly to [Azure Kubernetes Service](../aks/index.yml), [Azure Container Instances](../container-instances/index.yml), or to a [Kubernetes](https://kubernetes.io/) cluster deployed to [Azure Stack](/azure-stack/operator).
 For more information, see [Deploy Kubernetes to Azure Stack](/azure-stack/user/azure-stack-solution-template-kubernetes-deploy).
-- **High throughput / low latency**: Provide customers the ability to scale for high throughput and low latency requirements by enabling Cognitive Services to run physically close to their application logic and data.
+- **High throughput / low latency**: Provide customers the ability to scale for high throughput and low latency requirements by enabling Cognitive Research Technologies to run physically close to their application logic and data.
 Containers do not cap transactions per second (TPS) and can be made to scale both up and out to handle demand if you provide the necessary hardware resources.
 - **Scalability**: With the ever growing popularity of containerization and container orchestration software, such as Kubernetes; scalability is at the forefront of technological advancements.
 Building on a scalable cluster foundation, application development caters to high availability.

-## Containers in Azure Cognitive Services
+## Containers in Azure Cognitive Research Technologies

-Azure Cognitive Services containers provide the following set of Docker containers, each of which contains a subset of functionality from services in Azure Cognitive Services:
+Azure Cognitive Research Technologies containers provide the following set of Docker containers, each of which contains a subset of functionality from services in Azure Cognitive Research Technologies:

 | Service | Supported Pricing Tier | Container | Description |
 |---------|----------|----------|-------------|